cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

   - cosmos-sdk
 ---

-# Add your first object
+# Add Your First Object

 After the [previous section](./2-build-module.md), you have a somewhat empty checkers module integrated in a minimal app.
 It is now time to: